pronsSec/subnet-siphon/README.md

 ## Features

 - **Efficient Processing**: Capable of handling large lists containing millions of IP subnets due to advanced data pre and post processing.
-Dask is used to provided parallel processing and significant speed increases paired with less resource strain than purely python implementations.
+Dask is used to provided advanced data handling and significant speed increases paired with less resource strain than purely python implementations.
 - **Duplicate Removal**: Removes more specific subnet entries when a general version of the same subnet exists in the list.
 - **Support for IPv4 and IPv6**: Handles both IPv4 and IPv6 subnet lists.
 - **Progress Tracking**: Provides detailed progress updates with an estimated time to completion for each step.